 Requirements for Graduation

-As of fall 2005, students must complete degree requirements within eight years after first entering Troy University or the student will be moved to the current catalog.
-Students not attending Troy University for three consecutive calendar years, must meet all degree requirements current at the time of readmission.
+Students must complete degree requirements within eight years after first entering Troy University.
+Students not attending Troy University for three consecutive calendar years must meet all degree requirements of the current Catalog at the time of readmission.